 The CDP 2008-2014 as varied by Variation 2, contains text and policies on flooding in Section 9.12.5 (Policies IE89-94).
-For the areas identified through the SFRA that contain flood risk indicators, a policy is included to ensure that development proposals shall be the subject of a site-specific Flood Risk Assessment, appropriate to the type and scale of the development being proposed.
+For the areas identified through the SFRA that are within Flood Zone A or contain flood risk indicators, a policy is included to ensure that development proposals shall be the subject of a site-specific Flood Risk Assessment, appropriate to the type and scale of the development being proposed.

 As outlined above, there are two areas of Callan with potential conflicts between development and flood risk.
-However, neither area is subject to a zoning change under this Amendment which deals primarily with greenfield land outside the town centre.
+However, neither area is subject to a zoning change under this Amendment which deals primarily with greenfield land outside the town centre and the Justification Test has been satisfied.

-All flood risk areas will be identified on a Flood Risk Map to accompany the plan.
-Although these mapped areas of flood risk indicators are not reliable as a flood extent, they do provide an indication that further assessment of flood potential may be required.
+Flood Zone A and all flood risk areas are identified on a Flood Risk Map to accompany the plan.
+The area identified as containing flood risk indicators is not reliable as a flood extent, but it does provide an indication that further assessment of flood potential may be required.
 These areas are identified on the map as "Areas within which development proposals will be the subject of a site specific Flood Risk Assessment appropriate to the type and scale of the development being proposed".